dyne/tomb/README.md

 Death is the only sure thing in life.
-That said, Tomb is a pretty secure tool especially because it is kept minimal, its source is always open, and its code is easy to review with a bit of shell script knowledge.
+That said, Tomb is a pretty secure tool especially because it is kept minimal, its source is always open to review (even when installed) and its code is easy to read with a bit of shell script knowledge.

 All encryption tools being used in Tomb are included as default in many GNU/Linux operating systems and therefore are regularly peer
 reviewed: we don't add anything else to them really, just a layer of usability.

-The code of Tomb is made to be read in literate programming style.

 The file [KNOWN_BUGS.md](KNOWN_BUGS.md) contains some notes on known vulnerabilities and threat model analysis.

-In absence of the Tomb script it is always possible to access the contents of a Tomb using a dm-crypt enabled Linux kernel, cryptsetup and GnuPG issuing the following commands as root:
+In absence or malfunction of the Tomb script it is always possible to access the contents of a Tomb only using a dm-crypt enabled Linux kernel, cryptsetup, GnuPG and any shell interpreter issuing the following commands as root:
 ```
 lo=$(losetup -f)
 losetup -f secret.tomb